RICS Cyprus Property Index Q4 2015

-This is the twenty-first publication of RICS’ Cyprus Property Price Index, a quarterly price and rental index which is based on methodology produced by the University of Reading, UK.
+This is the twenty-fifth publication of RICS Cyprus’ Property Price Index, a quarterly price and rental index which is based on methodology produced by the University of Reading, UK.
 The Index tracks property and rental prices across all districts and main property types.

 Introduction & Commentary

-During the fourth quarter of 2014 the Cyprus economy showed some signs of stability, with the economy’s performance being better than expected and tourism mildly outperforming forecasts.
-Unemployment remained at a historical high level, stabilised at ca 16-17%, and discussions were ongoing regarding privatisations of state owned enterprises and the foreclosure bill.
+During the fourth quarter of 2015 the Cyprus economy showed some signs of stability, with the economy’s performance being better than expected and tourism mildly outperforming forecasts.
+Unemployment remained at a historical high level, stabilised at ca 14%, and discussions were ongoing regarding privatisations of state owned enterprises.

 Given prevailing economic conditions and the turbulence in Cyprus’ banking system, there were few transactions during the quarter although volume was higher on a year on year basis.
-Local buyers in particular were the most discerning as the increase in unemployment and the prospects of the local economy maintained the lack of interest.
-Furthermore, those interested were unable to access bank-finance.
+Local buyers in particular were the most discerning as unemployment is at high levels and the prospects of the local economy maintained the lack of interest.
+Furthermore, those interested are trying to access bank-finance.

 Market Capital Values